alexanderdarwiche/3TierWebApp/README.md

 - Not a bug but the app hasnt been tested with a persitent volume.
 If you shut down the mysql container you loose all the data.
 - Some of the env variables are hardcoded and shouldnt be for example DATABASE_PASSWORD.
 - app.py dosent create the items table even tough its supposed to.
 - The branches are not merged properly.
 Each branch serve the purpose to try the app in different enviroments.
-For example, in docker, azure, with hardcoded env variables, with swagger integratoin, and locally.
+For example, in docker, azure, with hardcoded env variables, with swagger integration, and locally.

 ### To make sure the API is working without having to use Postman, use cUrl for testing the requests easy, for example: